Create a Logical Data Model

 | jq . > ldm.json

-As a result, a ldm.json file with a declarative definition of the LDM is generated.
+As a result, an ldm.json file with a declarative definition of the LDM is generated.

-2. To load the LDM definition to the workspace, submit a PUT request to /api/v1/actions/workspaces/<workspace-id>/logicalModel. <workspace-id> is the ID of the workspace where you want to load the LDM to.
+3. Load the LDM definition into the workspace.
+Submit a PUT request to /api/v1/actions/workspaces/<workspace-id>/logicalModel. <workspace-id> is the ID of the workspace where you want to load the LDM.

 -H "Authorization: Bearer $API_TOKEN" \